-CAEATFA submitted a summary of its Track 2 Clean Energy Financing Proposal.
-As part of the CPUC's Rulemaking on Clean Energy Financing (R.20-08-022), CAEATFA is requesting authorization to expand the Programs to offer financing for comprehensive clean energy technologies (such as battery storage) and to re-launch a program serving large commercial and public buildings.

-Vendor solicitations for the Contractor Manager, Technical Advisor, and Statewide Marketing Implementer began.
-CAEATFA issued Requests for Proposals (RFPs) for the Contractor Manager and Technical Advisor for the GoGreen Financing Programs and coordinated with SoCalGas, which holds the contract for the Statewide Marketing Implementer, to release an RFP for that role.
+- CAEATFA submitted its full Track 2 Clean Energy Financing Proposal.
+As part of the CPUC's Rulemaking on Clean Energy Financing (R.20-08-022), CAEATFA is requesting authorization to expand the Programs to offer financing for comprehensive clean energy technologies and to re-launch a program serving large commercial and public buildings, using on-bill repayment functionality with no credit enhancement. - New external vendors for the Contractor Manager and Statewide Marketing Implementer roles were selected.
+CAEATFA issued a Request for Proposals for the Contractor Manager role in Q1 and, after a competitive interview process, selected the Electric & Gas Industries Association (EGIA) to be awarded the contract.
+SoCalGas, which holds the contract for the Statewide Marketing Implementer, selected RIESTER as its vendor for this role in coordination with CAEATFA and the IOUs.
+EGIA began its contract with CAEATFA in Q2, and RIESTER will begin its contract with SoCalGas in Q3.